ranujap00/ERC-4337/README.md

 # ERC-4337

+## Introduction
+  First of all it is not a token.
+It is a standard for account abstraction, used to create secure, user-friendly wallets.

 ## Difference between POW and POS (Consensus layers)
   - POW - Miners have to validate the transaction.
 Who ever solves it first can add it to the blockchain.
 Consumes a lot of power.
   - POS - No miners.
 Validators can stake their tokens.
 One who has staked a large no of tokens has a high chance of getting selected as a validator.